DataDog/integrations-core/ibm_mq/README.md

 ### Permissions and authentication

 There are many ways to set up permissions in IBM MQ.
-Depending on how your setup works, create a `datadog` user within MQ with read only permissions.
+Depending on how your setup works, create a `datadog` user within MQ with read only permissions and, optionally, `+chg` permissions. `+chg` permissions are required to collect metrics for [reset queue statistics][14] (`MQCMD_RESET_Q_STATS`).
+If you do not wish to collect these metrics you can disable `collect_reset_queue_metrics` on the configuration.
+Collecting reset queue statistics performance data will also reset the performance data.

 **Note**: "Queue Monitoring" must be enabled and set to at least "Medium".
 This can be done using the MQ UI or with an mqsc command: